 - What makes a knockout bio, profile picture and banner

-- The best settings to optimise your Twitter account
+- How to use the settings to optimise your Twitter account

 - How to structure a great Tweet

-- What hashtags are and why they are incredibly beneficial to businesses
+- What hashtags are and why they are incredibly beneficial to gain a great reach and grow your account

 - Ways to build a strong following